paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-038-public-works-and-economic-development.md

 <a id="section-3147"></a>
 ## § 3147.
 Cost sharing
-**(a) Federal share** Except as provided in subsection (c) of this section, the Federal share of the cost of any project carried out under this subchapter shall not exceed—
+**(a) Federal share** Except as provided in subsection (c), the Federal share of the cost of any project carried out under this subchapter shall not exceed—

 (1) 50 percent; plus